-How you migrate your data will depend on the quality and robustness of your source data as well as the amount of time and effort you want to put into the overall migration versus addressing a more granular representation post-migration.

-For example, you want to represent your regulator stations in a more detailed representation, rather than the single point that is in the current source data.
-With additional work to the migration workspace, you could generate content of a pump station based on defined static assumptions.
-Conversely, if you have the detail of the regulator station, you could modify the migration workspace to accommodate the additional detail that you maintain.
+For example, you want to represent your transformer in a more detailed representation, rather than the single point that is in the current source data.
+Using the Assembly Builders, you can explode a single point and records in it’s unit tables into a complex configuration.

 Please review the help documentation for the utility network for the benefits of a more detailed representation of your data with ArcGIS.
 General reasons include: